Lombiq/NodeJs-Extensions/Lombiq.NodeJs.Extensions/Docs/JavaScript.md

 - *.eslintrc.lombiq-base.js*: This file contains Lombiq overrides for the [airbnb-base](https://www.npmjs.com/package/eslint-config-airbnb-base) rules.
 It is located in *node_modules/nodejs-extensions/config*.
 - *.eslintrc.json*: In this file you can override the above Lombiq rules, or define your own [ESLint configuration](https://eslint.org/docs/user-guide/configuring/configuration-files) altogether.

 The *.eslintrc.json* file initially extends *.eslintrc.lombiq-base.js* from the Node.js Extensions `npm` package.
 It will automatically be created in your project during the first build.
-Should you prefer to use a global *.eslintrc.json* file for your whole solution, you can instruct Node.js Extensions to create that file in the location specified in an MSBuild property named `NodeJsExtensionsGlobalESLintConfigurationDirectory`.
+Should you prefer to use a global *.eslintrc.json* file for your whole solution, you can instruct Node.js Extensions to create that file in the location specified by the MSBuild property `<NodeJsExtensionsGlobalESLintConfigurationDirectory>`.
 This property is easiest added in a *Directory.Build.props* file in your solution's root directory as follows:

 ```xml
 <NodeJsExtensionsCreateESLintConfigurationFile>$(MSBuildThisFileDirectory)</NodeJsExtensionsCreateESLintConfigurationFile>
 ```

-Please edit *.eslintrc.json* once it has been created and adjust the path to *.eslintrc.lombiq-base.js* according to your solution's directory structure.
+Please edit *.eslintrc.json* once it has been created, and adjust the path to *.eslintrc.lombiq-base.js* according to your solution's directory structure.

 ### Integration with Visual Studio (Code)

 Visual Studio supports ESLint out of the box.
 You can enable it by ticking the checkbox "Enable ESLint" under *Tools → Options → Text Editor → JavaScript/TypeScript → Linting → General*.
 To use ESLint in Visual Studio Code, you can use e.g. Microsoft's official [ESLint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

 In order for Visual Studio to use the ESLint configuration provided by Node.js Extensions instead of its own, it needs to be able to access the necessary ESLint plugins.
-This is ensured during a regular build of `Lombiq.NodeJs.Extensions`, which will happen as part of the build of any depending project.
+Here's how to set this up:

+#### At the project level

+1. `<NodeJsExtensionsGlobalESLintConfigurationDirectory>` is empty or not set.
+2. If the consuming project does not contain a *package.json* file, yet, Node.js Extensions will create it in your project's root directory.
+3. In case you already have a *package.json* file there, copy the `devDependencies` node from *.config/consumer/package.project.props* into it.
+4. Building your project will install the necessary dependencies.

+#### At the solution level

+1. `<NodeJsExtensionsGlobalESLintConfigurationDirectory>` is set to a valid directory path.
+2. If a *package.json* file does not exist at that path, yet, Node.js Extensions will create it.
+3. Otherwise, copy the `devDependencies` node from *.config/consumer/package.global.props* into it.
+4. Building your solution will install the necessary dependencies.

 Afterwards, Visual Studio will show ESLint warnings already during development, using the same configuration that will be used during the build.